thaismaral/Hash/README.md

 Hash 3: Mitigation Against Brute Force Attack
 • A solution was implemented to reduce the possibility of success in a brute force attack on the program developed in Hash 1.
 The solution may include adding salt, limiting login attempts, or using more robust algorithms.

+*This program was made for the Information Security course in the third semester of Information Systems.*